 2. Know that seasons change.

-Be proactive, knowing that the good and the bad are part of a relationship.
+Be proactive, knowing that the good and the bad are part of the relationship.

 Have your heart open to give and receive unconditional love – and not just when it’s good and easy to be married.
 Clothe yourself in the entire wardrobe of a Christian soldier, the full armor of God, in order to prevent a fatal wound from the one who is closest to you.

 There will be things that cause hurt to each other in a relationship, intentionally or unintentionally, because a relationship brings together two imperfect people.
 However, if you and your spouse are aware that neither of you is perfect, then the imperfect moments will not kill the relationship during the winter seasons.